SujitDevl/Cricket-Management-system/README.md

 Buy from the card is optional in this project.
 There is no verification while buying from the card.
 The Payment Gateway is not added to this project.
-As mentioned earlier, the project is web-based application.
+As mentioned earlier, the project is a web-based application.
 This will convert into Android application which will enhance the project.
-Hence, the current software will be updated in near future to overcome limitation as specified above.
+Hence, the current software will be updated in near future to overcome limitations specified above.